Back to wiki

 Requirements

 For this part you will need to have already prepared access to the Drive API.
-You will need a Client ID and Secret.
+You will need a Client ID and Client Secret.
 More info can be found here.

 Drive remote setup